coffeedev-js/idle-cafe/README.md

 # The Epic Game
+*A clicker game and dating sim about Coffee*☕
 ## About this game
 Under the project name "The Epic Game" this epic game combines the satisfying elements of an idle clicker game, while also mimicking the cute dating elements of a visual novel.